Revanth3reddyg/Face-Detection-using-Webcam/1_Requirements/Readme.md

 ### Features

  The features of Face detection are:

  1. Quick to compute.
-      - Classification of a face does not require a lot of offline processing.
  2. Accurate.
-      - Most of the images can provide accuracy above the 90%

 ## Defining the System